Public Transit

 SamTrans can help save regional transit...

+We have to act fast to prevent the SamTrans BOD from sleepwalking us into the worst-case transit scenario.
 Making public comments—in person, via Zoom, or by email—at SamTrans BOD meetings is the best way to guarantee airtime for socialist perspectives and directly influence San Mateo County’s transit decision makers.

 Practice Your Talking Points

-- Introduce yourself (name, city, how you use SamTrans).
+- Introduce yourself (name, city, how you use SamTrans)

-- Ask them to join the regional funding measure (SB 63)
+- Ask them to join the regional funding measure (SB 63) and preserve inter-agency coordination

 How to Make a Public Comment